 To reiterate, a virtual assistant is a remote employee who executes tasks.
 Business owners tell them specifically what to do and how to do it, step-by-step.
 Anything beyond tasks, such as project management, operations management, overseeing other team members, or developing strategy, falls to the business owner or another type of virtual team member.

-That is, a virtual assistant is not interchangeable with:
+Additionally, remember that a virtual assistant is not interchangeable with:

-Who Can Benefit from a Virtual Assistant?
+Who Can Benefit from Virtual Assistant Services?

 Any online entrepreneur whose business has grown to the point where they can no longer manage all aspects of their operation with the working hours available can reap huge benefits from hiring a virtual assistant.
 Needing to turn down client work, working longer and longer hours each week just to keep up, and missing deadlines are clear signals that a business owner needs some help.